material-foundation/material-remixer-ios/README.md

 ### 5. Refine their values

 Run the app and swipe up with 3 fingers (or 2 if you're using the simulator).
 This will trigger the Remixer overlay.
-From here you can see the variables your app is using, and refine their values.
+From here you can see the variables your app is currently using, and the controls that let you refine their values.

+> You can also trigger this overlay from code using `[RMXRemixer openPanel|`.

 ## Contributing